Neural Kriging¶

 In the case of secondary variables, all points containing “no-data” values will be excluded.

-- Secondary Variable Normalization:
+- Secondary variable normalization:

 Secondary variables are normalized by subtracting their mean and dividing by their standard deviation.

-- Normalization of the Primary Data:
+- Normalization of the primary data:

 The data to be interpolated is normalized by subtracting its mean and dividing by its standard deviation.